Haverhill Public Schools Home Education Policy (FY24)

 - A statement concerning instructional hours that will be followed.

-Following completion of each school year, parent(s) or guardian(s) shall submit assessment documentation to Dianne Connolly at the Family Resource Center, 45 Fountain Street, Haverhill, MA 01830 (usually between June and August) and notify the district if the home education program is to continue the next year.
+Following completion of each school year, parent(s) or guardian(s) shall submit assessment documentation to Dianne Connolly at the Family Resource Center, 45 Fountain Street, Haverhill, MA 01830 by June 30th and notify the district by by completing the Notice of Intent to Pursue a Program of Home Education form if the home education program is to continue the next year.
 Assessment methods corresponding to the type of educational program being followed may include one or more of the following:

 - Daily logs, journals, progress report, portfolios, or dated work samples